tofuutils/tenv/README.md

 <details><summary><b>TENV_DETACHED_PROXY</b></summary><br>

-String (Default: false on Windows OS, true on other OS)
+String (Default: false on Windows OS, true on other OS without CI or PIPELINE_WORKSPACE environment variable)

 Enable **tenv** proxies detached behaviour (use a new process group id when launching tool command, allow to avoid killing proxied tool process earlier than expected when proxies redirect interrupt signal already sended to whole process group (issue occurrences known on macOS and Linux)).